olafgleba/paul/README.md

 ### Rules:

 * Paul follows a *single direction approach*.
 That means we have **one** main `app/` folder for both, development and deployment.
-* **All** of your files lives within the `source/` root folder.
+* **All** of your editable files lives within the `source/` root folder.
 * **Any** edit or adding/removing files solely takes place within the source/ root folder only (**Never ever** put any of those files into the `app/` folder or edit any files right there, because this will break how things work - your files will be overwritten on the very next task execution).

 ### Hints

-* All *prepared* library plugins are installed as a bower component.
+* All prepared library plugins are installed as a bower component.
 To find out how to add/remove easily such plugins, search for `$CONCAT` comment block within the `Gruntfile.js`.
 * All stuff within the `source/scss/` folder represents my opinionated way of organizing my SASS files.
 Altough i recommend to give it a try, you are free to replace it anytime to implement your own approach.
 If you want to change the naming of both compiled stylesheets (`styles.scss`, `dated.scss`), you must edit the appropriate config variable within the `Gruntfile.js` (search for `$CSS` comment block) and adapt the paths within your HTML files (`source/html/...`) accordingly.

 ## Documentation

-Actually there is no regular documentation, but all files contains **extensive annotations**.
+Actually there is no regular documentation, but all files contains **extensive annotations** and there is a README file in every appropriate folder.
 Hint: Dig into the `Gruntfile.js`.
 The comments in this file will probably gives you a rather comprehensive overview how it all works.
 I also will add a `doc.md` with some workflow examples soon.

 ## Prepared components/modules